 - We patented the technology for mobile computer carts.

 - We were one of the pioneers to develop all-day mobile battery power for laptops.

-- We engineered and patented a High-Efficiency (HE) electrical power management and battery power technology system that’s adapter-free and energy-efficient.
-And we’re breaking ground with the next generation: HE-Z.
+- We engineered and patented a High-Efficiency (HE) electrical power management and battery power technology system that’s adapter-free and energy-efficient for charging laptops.

 Our technology and product lines are always evolving to provide the best possible learning tools and environments for students across the globe at a reasonable cost—customized for specific devices, technology needs and budgets.

 EarthWalk entered the technology industry under the vision and entrepreneurship of its founder and CEO, Evan T. McConnell, who saw a real need to improve computer and internet use in the classroom.
 He had visited schools where a teacher and twenty or more students would gather around a single desktop computer, struggling to see and to learn.
 EarthWalk set out to develop high-quality, cost-effective solutions that would enable teachers and instructors to increase productivity by creating a wireless learning environment where students can access information and learn simultaneously.